MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 Exit the container by typing `Exit`.
 This will stop the interactive session, stop the container and place you back in the command session of the host.
 ```
-Exit
+exit
 ```

 Notice that on the container host the ipconfig.txt file it is not present.
 This file was created in the container and will not exist on the host.
 ```
-C:\Windows\system32>type c:\ipconfig.txt
+type c:\ipconfig.txt

 The system cannot find the file specified.
 ```

 ##Step 2 - Create a Container Image

 Now that a container has been created and modified, an image can be made from this container that will include all changes made to the container.
 This image will behave like a snapshot of the container and can be re-deployed many times, each time creating a new container.
-To create an image from the container you will need the container ID.
 To see a list of containers that have been created on the host run `docker ps –a`.
 This will return all running and stopped containers.
-Take note of the Container ID for the container just created.
+Take note of the Container name or id, these will be used when managing the new container.
 ```
 docker ps –a

-CONTAINER ID        IMAGE               COMMAND      CREATED             STATUS                      NAMES
+CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS                     PORTS     NAMES
-9fb031beb602        windowsservercore   "cmd"        9 minutes ago       Exited (0) 30 seconds ago   kickass_engelbart
+4f496dbb8048        windowsservercore   "cmd"               2 minutes ago       Exited (0) 2 minutes ago             dockerdemo
 ```

 To create a new image from a specific container run the following - `Docker commit <container id> newcontainerimage`.
 This will create a new container image on the container host.
 ```
-docker commit 9fb031beb602 newcontainerimage
+docker commit dockerdemo newcontainerimage
 4f8ebcf0a334601e75070a92294d993b0f182abb6f4c88740c75b05093e6acff
 ```